-In the content marketing industry, setting objectives can be a double-edged sword.
-On the one hand, constantly raising the bar can incentivize your team to sustain your growth rate over long periods of time.
-But on the other hand, it can also incentivize your team to prioritize your company’s needs over your customers’ needs.
+In the marketing industry, setting objectives can be a double-edged sword.
+On the one hand, constantly raising the bar can incentivize your team to sustain your growth rate over long periods.
+On the other hand, it can incentivize your team to prioritize your company’s needs over your customers’ needs.

 What are marketing objectives?